axiomatic-systems/skeyma/docs/api/index.rst

 .. http:get:: /keycount

-  Returns the number of Key objects stored on the server
+  Returns the number of Key objects stored on the server, as a JSON object with a "keyCount" integer field

   **Example Request**